KakiGit/Sibyl/DRAFT.md

 Sibyl can utilize the other harnesses because those took millions of dollars to develop and they have decent accuracy.

+Consider multiple Sibyl instances can run at the same time.

 ## Memory System Spec

 Sibyl supports real time natual language query to its database.